jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 To install Vagrant on Windows, follow the instructions at http://docs.vagrantup.com/v2/installation/index.html.

-This guide was tested with Vagrant 1.2.4.
+This guide was tested with Vagrant 1.2.4 It should be compatible with later versions of Vagrant 1.2, but this has not been tested.
 ===============================================================================

 2.0.
 Vagrant Virtual Machine Setup